PudgyDragon/Security_Analytics/Extra_Storage.md

+# Extra Storage Array
-# Short guide for adding capture storage if you've added an external storage device to the system
+This is a short guide for adding capture storage if you've added an external storage device to the system

+## Note before you start
+If you've added an extra storage array to the device, make sure that you configure the RAID for it and create a new virtual disk using the physical disks.
+I should probably write up a guide for SSA RAID configuration.
+Some day.

+## Walkthrough

 View your volumes to see what the new storage is labeled as
 ```